 The preserve was donated to the Nature Conservancy before it was even the Nature Conservancy, and given to the DNR under the 1967 Nature Preserves Act, protecting it from development forever.
 It’s the site of tons of studies, along with scads of spring wildflowers and ginormous trees.

 It was downright moving to hear executive director Cliff Chapman give the wider perspective on CILTI’s work.
 And it has everything to do with seeing a tree as an organism, not an economic commodity.

 The goal is to buffer the 28-acre old growth forest with new trees, spanning hundreds of acres.
-Cliff pointed out a nearby field that will soon be planted with trees and monitored extensively.
+Cliff pointed out a nearby field that he would like to see planted with trees and monitored.

 Why undertake such a task?
 Well, consider the birds.
 Brown-headed cowbirds thrive in the edges of natural woodlands.
 They lay their eggs in the nests of warblers and other migrating birds.
 That wouldn’t significantly affect warbler population if habitats weren’t so fragmented.
 But warblers fly into places like Shrader-Weaver, and cowbirds fly out.
 These little underdog birds need to reproduce, or their numbers will dwindle away.

 The answer is to unfragment the wild.
 Bigger patches of habitat give migrating birds more cover.

 Beetles, spiders, fungus, all manner of rare plants all thrive in such a place as well.
 And in what sometimes seems like the last days of biodiversity (how many bugs went splat on your windshield on your last road trip?)—protecting them becomes even more critical.

 How do we imagine that humans can thrive when our kin—winged, petaled, myceliated, rooted, scaled—collapse all around us?
 And who would want to live in that kind of world anyway?